Remarkable progress has been made in the design of great floating docks -

 Interesting developments of the floating dock are the “off-

 The depositing dock was developed by Clark and Standfield in 1876 for the purpose of docking Admiral Popoff’s circular ironclads in the Black Sea.
-These vessels, one of which is illustrated on page 546, were so wide that no conventional dock could accommodate them.
+These vessels, one of which is illustrated in the chapter “Novelties in Ship Design”, were so wide that no conventional dock could accommodate them.
 The dock consists of a series of long hollow fingers connected to a hollow wall.
 Along the shore a staging or gridiron was built, the spacing between the grids corresponding with the spacing between the fingers of the dock.

 The method of working was to lift the ship in the usual way, tow the dock with the ship in it sideways to the staging so that the fingers of the dock and the grids of the staging interlaced, and then to sink and withdraw the dock, leaving the ship deposited on the staging.